stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 As you can see, carrying is still performed as necessary.

 When adding binary numbers, it is not always the case that the result fits into one byte.
-The following calculation demonstrates adding $FF and $02, or 255 and 2 in decimal:
+The following calculation demonstrates adding `$FF` and `$02`, or 255 and 2 in decimal:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-overflow-binary-2x.png "Overflow when adding binary numbers")